 Honors students in PSL 310 should read all the material in the "Honors Option" folder in D2L to decide whether they are interested in pursuing an Honors Option in PSL 310.
-Students must complete an Honors Option Agreement and turn it in to Dr. Denison before 5 pm on Wednesday, Oct.
-12, 2016.
-You must also sign up for an Honors Option presentation time (sign up is via a discussion forum in the Honors Option folder in D2L).
-You must sign up for a presentation time before 5 pm on Wednesday, Oct.
-12, 2016.

-MAKE SURE YOU DO BOTH - SUBMIT THE HO AGREEMENT AND SIGN UP FOR A PRESENTATION TIME - BEFORE OCT 12 AT 5 PM.
-Because scheduling for a certain number of people is required (we can't keep changing numbers), students that miss the Oct.
-12, 2016 sign up deadline may not be able to complete an Honors Option in PSL 310 (we may not be able to fit you in).
+Students must complete an Honors Option Agreement and turn it in to Dr. Denison before 5 pm on Wednesday, Feb.
+22, 2017.
+You must also sign up for an Honors Option presentation time (sign up is via a discussion forum in the Honors Option module in D2L).
+You must sign up for a presentation time before 5 pm on Wednesday, Feb.
+22, 2017.
+MAKE SURE YOU DO BOTH - SUBMIT THE HO AGREEMENT AND SIGN UP FOR A PRESENTATION TIME - BEFORE FEB.
+22 AT 5 PM.
+Because scheduling for a certain number of people is required (we can't keep changing numbers), students that miss the Feb.
+22, 2017 sign up deadline may not be able to complete an Honors Option in PSL 310 (we may not be able to fit you in).